Tree planting in South Oxfordshire

 If you have a garden, remember you can also plant trees there too, but just be mindful of any impact they may have on neighbouring properties as they grow.

 Do you have an idea for a tree planting project?
-Here’s what you need to do:

-- agree who will be planting the trees and responsible for ensuring the health and safety of all volunteers carrying out the work
+4. Agree who will be planting the trees and responsible for ensuring the health and safety of all volunteers carrying out the work

-- agree who will be responsible for maintaining the trees and the area immediately around them for the next few years to ensure they are safe and will grow well
+5. Agree who will be responsible for maintaining the trees and the area immediately around them for the next few years to ensure they are safe and will grow well

 Please also see our Guide to Planting Trees for Community Groups.